Hesitation and Tolerance in Recommender Systems: User Interaction States in RecSys

-The first user survey is structured into five sections, each serving a distinct purpose as described below.
-The survey questions are listed in Appendix~\ref{ssec:firstSurveyQuestions}.
+The first survey was organized into five sections, each aimed at capturing a different aspect of how people interact with recommender systems (see Appendix~\ref{ssec:firstSurveyQuestions}).

-\paratitle{User profile.} As a required option in the survey questionnaire, we collect user's basic information such as age, education, and occupation in this section to get a general understanding of our respondents and to evaluate the quality of the survey platform where the questionnaire is posted.
+\textit{User profile.} We began by collecting demographic information such as age, education, and occupation.
+This helped us understand who our respondents were and evaluate the representativeness of the survey platform.

-\paratitle{Context Introduction.} This section initiates by posing elementary inquiries aimed at engaging the participants within the context of utilizing recommender systems.
-Participants are prompted to reflect upon their experiences with recommender systems, including aspects they found favorable and areas they identified as lacking.
-These inquiries are instrumental in elucidating the perceived benefits of recommender systems to users.
-They constitute a foundational element for the subsequent survey segments as values.

-\paratitle{User Behavior Survey.} We select two scenarios, online shopping and content browsing (in the context of short-video sharing), to collect users' interactive behaviors when they are interested, not interested, or initially think they are interested but later realize they are not, in the recommended results.
-Additionally, we consider the potential impact of incidental behavior and trending topics on the recommendation results, aiming to verify whether these factors influence the recommendation outcomes and whether they harm the user experience.

-\paratitle{Description and Assessment of the ``Hesitation'' State.} We design questions to inquire whether users have experienced a state of \textit{hesitation} regarding recommendation results, and what might be the reasons behind.
-Through these questions, we aim to help users recall their past experiences on recommender systems, thereby concretizing the psychological behavior of ``hesitation''.
-The answers facilitate our subsequent understanding of user decisions and corresponding psychological states following the ``hesitation'' phase.

-\paratitle{Recognition of Behavioral Combinations.} We create a series of hypothetical scenarios, primarily within the contexts of online shopping and content browsing, in which users encounter recommendation results that they initially believe to be of their interest but later realize are not.
-We ask users to identify whether these behavior combinations reflect their specific psychological states based on their own experiences.
-The options are designed to be simple and straightforward, with the aim of obtaining reliable results.
+\textit{Context Introduction.} To situate participants, we asked broad questions about their everyday experiences with recommender systems: what they appreciated, what they found frustrating, and how these systems fit into their routines.
+These reflections established a baseline of perceived value and shortcomings, which informed later sections.

+\textit{User Behavior Survey.} We then turned to concrete behaviors in two familiar domains: online shopping and short-video browsing.
+Participants described what they typically do when they are interested, disinterested, or when something initially seems appealing but later proves not to be.
+We also asked about incidental actions (\eg curiosity clicks or trending topics) to examine how such behaviors might distort recommendation outcomes.

+\textit{Description and Assessment of the ``Hesitation'' State.} Next, we explicitly probed hesitation.
+Participants were asked whether they had encountered moments of uncertainty and what caused them, such as insufficient information, doubts about quality, or suspicion of advertising.
+This section encouraged respondents to recall and articulate hesitation as a psychological state in their experience.